-1. Using the Leather Recolouring Balm.
+1. Using the Leather Recolouring Balm, a simple and easy to use leather restorer to replace the colour.
 This is a simple wipe on and buff off application, however it requires the leathers surface to be absorbant in order for the balm to properly penetrate.
 It also works if the surface coating has split/cracked exposing a lighter colour beneath.

 The advantages of using the balm are that it is cheap and easy to use, and the results are very pleasing.
 However, it only restores the colour, if the leather is cracked, it will not actually fix the cracks - just hide them with colour.
 For a more complete restoration, see number two.

 2. If you want to restore the leather to pristine condition, fixing all scuffs and cracks, then follow the instructions provided below.